 An invitation to a beach wedding is an invitation to show off your summer dress sense to the max.
 But looking your immaculate best in this setting requires care when selecting your wardrobe.
 Get it wrong and you run the risk of looking like a beach bum, or worse, like a businessman marooned on a desert island after a plane crash.
-Here’s how to get it right.
+Here’s how to get it right…

 Rules still apply

-Suits for the sand
+Suits for beach weddings

-Choose any suit as long as its linen.
-This is the perfect fabric to wear to a seaside wedding, especially if the venue is tropical.
+The ideal suit for a beach wedding is linen, especially if the venue is tropical.
 The wide weave of linen fibres allows the air to circulate, keeping you cool and dry.
-As the The GQ team say: “The last thing you want to be doing is sweating your ass off in [an autumn-weight] wool suit.
+As the The GQ team say: “The last thing you want to be doing is sweating your ass off in a wool suit.
 Consider an ultra-breathable khaki linen suit.”

 The trick to separates is not to go too garish.
 As Michael 84 says: “you can create a much more summery vibe with your outfit using different colours, as long as you stick to a colour palette which is not too bold.”

 Will everyone be wearing linen?
 If you want to cut a different dash, we recommend you consider a seersucker jacket.
 It’s a cotton fabric, but the weave is slightly bunched to give it a crepe-like look.
 It’s an American classic, and because the slightly rough texture keeps the fabric from sticking to the skin, you’ll be super cool in more ways than one.

 One word of caution – unless you buy a suit, a linen jacket won’t look good with contrasting linen trousers.
 Go for a pair of smart cotton chinos, and an open-neck cotton shirt.